Genius-Excel/practic_JS_Cousera/README.md

 * Writing simple Hello World
 * Declaring a variable and assigning value to it.
 * concatenating a variable to a string.
+* interpolating a string with the back tick method.